 In August 2016, a slowmoving storm impacted multiple South Louisiana parishes with sustained heavy rain.
-In what was a 1,000-year flood, within two days more than 24 inches of rain was measured in some areas, causing extensive surface and river flooding.
+This event was recorded as having a 0.1% chance of happening in a given year, also known as a 1,000-year flood.
+Within two days more than 24 inches of rain was measured in some areas, causing extensive surface and river flooding.
 Both the Amite and Comite rivers overtopped, as well as numerous bayous, lakes and canals located within these drainage basins or watersheds.
 Governor Edwards declared a state of emergency for several parishes and sent the National Guard to help with search-and-rescue missions.